 i)His own body, and the body of any other person, against any offence affecting the human body;

 ii) The property, whether movable or immovable, of himself or of any other person, against any act which is an offence falling under the definition of theft, robbery, mischief or criminal trespass, or which is an attempt to commit theft, robbery, mischief or criminal trespass.

 -Section 105- Commencement and continuance of the right of private defence of property

-It fixes the time when the right of private defense of property commences and when it comes to an end.
+It fixes the time when the right of private defence of property commences and when it comes to an end.

-This right commences as soon as a reasonable apprehension of danger to property commences and its continuation depends upon the nature of offence.
+This right commences as soon as a reasonable apprehension of danger to the property commences and its continuation depends upon the nature of the offence.

 It continues, in case of –

 i) theft – till the offender retreated, or procurement of assistance of public authorities or till the property is recovered.

 ii) robbery – as long as the offender causes or attempts to cause any person death or hurt or instant personal restraint continues.

 iii) criminal trespass or mischief – as long as the offender continues in the commission of criminal trespass or mischief.